 My research and teaching interests are in computational solid and structural mechanics, in the development of engineering practices in antiquity, and in the study of heritage buildings in earthquake-prone areas.
-Ongoing research projects open to qualified undergraduates are in the structural analysis of monumental masonry buildings subjected to earthquake loading, including unreinforced concrete domes and vaults from Roman Imperial architecture, and adobe structures from pre-Hispanic and colonial Peru.
+Ongoing research projects open to qualified undergraduates are in the structural analysis of historic monumental masonry buildings subjected to earthquake loading.

-My principal collaborators are University of Rochester Professor Chris Muir, ME, and Professor Michael Jarvis, History, Professor Rafael Aguilar, Civil Engineering, Pontificia Universidad Catolica del Peru, Professors Kodzo Gavua and William Gblerkpor, Archaeology and Heritage Studies, University of Ghana.
+My principal collaborators are University of Rochester Professor Chris Muir, ME, and Professor Michael Jarvis, History; Professor Christopher DeCorse, Anthropology, Syracuse University; Professors Kodzo Gavua and William Gblerkpor, Archaeology and Heritage Studies, University of Ghana.

 Specific objectives for summer 2019: